-Clean wipers will not only ensure a more effective wipe action when it rains, it will help preserve the life of the wiper blades.
-And don’t neglect the chrome exhaust tips.
-Left unchecked, carbon from the exhaust will eat into the chrome, leaving it black and difficult to restore.
-Don’t forget to open the bonnet and remove any leaves that have fallen down the base of the windscreen.
+Clean wipers will ensure a more effective wipe action when it rains, and help preserve the life of the wiper blade.
+Finally, don’t forget to open the bonnet and remove any leaves that have fallen into the base of the windscreen.

 Shine your tyres

-If you want your tyres to look brand new, consider using a tyre-shine product for that deep black look.
+If you want your tyres to look brand new, consider using a tyre-shine product for that deep-black look.
 Many of these are spray-on-and-leave products.
 Allow tyre shine sufficient time to dry before driving to avoid splatter down the side of the car.
-Don’t be tempted to use tyre shine on the pedals as it can make them slippery.
+Don’t be tempted to use tyre shine on the pedals, as it can make them slippery.

-Cleaning nooks and crannies
+Clean the nooks and crannies

 - Be very careful removing bird droppings to avoid paint damage.
 Take your time and let the soapy water soak in and remove a little at a time with a soft microfibre cloth – add soapy water, let soak, gently wipe…repeat.

-- Whether you wash your car at a car wash or at home, it’s best to wash often.
+- Whether you wash your car at a car wash or home, it’s best to wash often.
 Contaminants such as tar, bird droppings and sap are much harder to remove once baked into the paintwork.

 - Don’t leave a car parked under gum trees as the sap falls and dries in hard little lumps.

-- Don’t sit on leather seats with wet swimmers as the leather will absorb the moisture and sag.
+- Don’t sit on leather seats with wet swimmers, as the leather will absorb the moisture and sag.

-- Ideally, avoid black and dark-blue paint colours as these require the most attention to keep looking good.
+- Ideally, avoid black, and dark-blue paint colours as these require the most attention to keep looking good.

 - Avoid ammonia-based window-cleaning products on tinted windows.